- Reasons For Your Cat Meowing At The Wall

 They may be anxious or troubled with something that makes them meow at the wall so fiercely.

-You will need to see a veterinary that will provide the right solution for this.
+You will need to see a veterinarian that will provide the right solution for this.

 Staring and meowing at the wall frequently may also be posed as a call for help by the cat.